 In our dance program, we practice a growth mindset—the belief that abilities can be developed through dedication, effort, and practice.
 We teach students that making mistakes is part of learning, challenges help us grow, and everyone progresses at their own pace.
 This mindset transforms how students approach not just dance, but all areas of their lives.

-Fixed Mindset vs. Growth Mindset
+Fixed Mindset vs. Growth Mindset in Dance

 Fixed: "I can't do this move.
 I'm just not a good dancer."